 If planned carefully, regardless of a student's college or specialization, Penn State students may enroll in courses abroad that apply toward degree requirements.
 Students can explore opportunities and identify courses that are available through study abroad using the Program Search.

 Student's International Cultures requirement is satisfied by education abroad courses designated as IL.

-Students are not able to satisfy the General Education Health Activity requirement while abroad.
+Students are not able to take sport activity courses (e.g., yoga, sailing) while abroad.

 Cost estimates that detail the anticipated program costs are provided for each program.
 Program costs vary greatly depending on program type, duration, cost of living, and student support services available.